 To summarize all the GDPR info regarding your recruitment processes, here are a few simple hints and rules:

 - Consent – it must be separate, voluntary, and freely given.
 Therefore, after May 25 you can no longer collect those where, under one agreement, the candidate agrees to the contact as part of both specific and future recruitment.

 - Security – you should train your employees and make them sensitive to security issues, limit the number of places where candidates’ data are stored (if you have them in digital and paper form) and secure the media on which the data is stored.

 - Purposefulness and data minimization – you can collect from the candidates only that data necessary to carry them through the recruitment process, and you must process them as quickly as possible and only for the stated purpose.

 - The information obligation – in addition to obtaining consent, you must also fulfill the information obligation, i.e., inform the candidate about who will be the administrator of his or her data and how he or she can withdraw his or her consent.

 - Timeliness and deadlines of consents – all consent must be limited by purpose.
-If the goal is recruitment and the candidate only agrees to the processing as part of given recruitment, the approval expires at its completion.
+If the goal is a recruitment and the candidate only agrees to the processing as part of the given recruitment, the approval expires at its completion.
 If this consent to contact is for future hiring, it must be limited in time.